jjvanzon/JJs-Reference-Architecture/api.md

     ConnectionStrings<IConnectionStrings>.Get(x => x.OrderDB);
 ```

-You may then define an `interface` to be use the strongly-typed name:
+You can define an `interface` to use the strongly-typed name:

 ```cs
 internal interface IConnectionStrings